trhinehart-godaddy/quick-ssr-demo/README.md

-# Quick Guide to Server Side Rendering with React and Redux
+# Quick Guide to SSR with React, Redux, and ReactRouter

-This guide provides a quick overview of how to use Server Side Rendering (SSR) with React@18 and an older version of Redux.
+This guide provides a quick overview of how to use Server Side Rendering (SSR) with React@18 and an older version of Redux and ReactRouter.

 ## Building the Project